Tarmil/FSharp.SystemTextJson/docs/Customizing.md

 * Lists;
 * Sets;
 * Maps.
 Only primitive keys are supported.
 * Options and value options.
 They are serialized as `null` for `None`/`ValueNone`, and the wrapped value directly for `Some`/`ValueSome`.
   This is the same as `FSharp.SystemTextJson`'s default format, but unlike `FSharp.SystemTextJson`, it is not customizable.

-`FSharp.SystemTextJson` still takes over the serialization of these types by befault; but the option `types: JsonFSharpTypes` allows customizing which types should be serialized by `FSharp.SystemTextJson`, and which types should be left to `System.Text.Json`.
+`FSharp.SystemTextJson` still takes over the serialization of these types by befault; but the option `Types: JsonFSharpTypes` allows customizing which types should be serialized by `FSharp.SystemTextJson`, and which types should be left to `System.Text.Json`.
 It is an enum of flags:

 * `Records`: serialize and deserialize records, struct records and anonymous records.